Travel Insurance and Safety Advice for Visitors to Hong Kong

 Hong Kong Travel Insurance Plans

 Medical care standards are excellent but costly.
 Healthcare is divided into public and private.
-In the case of emergency care, you will be taken to a public hospital where you must pay for emergency services.
+In the case of emergency care, you will be taken to a public hospital, where you must pay for emergency services.
 There are many English-speaking doctors throughout Hong Kong.
-Purchasing travel insurance is recommended before getting to Hong Kong.
+Purchasing travel insurance when visiting Hong Kong is recommended before your arrival.

 For visitors to Hong Kong, a quality travel insurance plan is a must.
 These plans will cover your medical expenses if you get sick or injured while traveling abroad.